bezmoradi/tutorials/go/17-concurrency.md

 ## Channels

-Channels are the pipes that connect concurrent goroutines.
-You can send values into channels from one goroutine and receive those values in another goroutine.
+Channels are a communication mechanism between goroutines.
+One goroutine can send data to a channel, and another goroutine can receive that data.
+Channels help goroutines work together by passing values directly, so they can share results or signals in a safe and organized way without accessing the same data at the same time.
+In Go, channels are the preferred way to share data between goroutines.
+As the Go documentation says: "Do not communicate by sharing memory; instead, share memory by communicating."
+In Go, channels come in two forms: unbuffered channels and buffered channels.
+The difference between them is how much coordination they enforce between goroutines.

+**Unbuffered Channels**: An unbuffered channel has no capacity to hold values.
+A send on the channel **blocks** until another goroutine is ready to receive the value, and a receive blocks until a sender is ready.
+Because of this behavior, unbuffered channels provide strong synchronization guarantees: when a send completes, you know another goroutine has received the value.
+This makes them ideal for signaling, coordination, and hand-off style communication where timing matters.

+An unbuffered channel only lets one value be passed at a time, and the sender must wait until another goroutine is ready to receive it.
+This means both sides meet at the same moment to exchange the value, like handing something directly to another person.
+A buffered channel, on the other hand, can hold a few values in advance, so a sender can drop a value into the channel and continue working even if no one is receiving yet.
+In short, unbuffered channels force goroutines to wait for each other, while buffered channels let them work more independently.

+**Buffered Channels**: A buffered channel has a fixed capacity and can hold a limited number of values.
+A send only blocks when the buffer is full, and a receive only blocks when the buffer is empty.
+Buffered channels decouple senders and receivers in time.
+This can improve throughput and reduce blocking when goroutines produce or consume data at different speeds.
+However, buffering weakens synchronization guarantees: a successful send only means the value was placed in the buffer, not that another goroutine has observed it yet.
+Conceptually, a buffered channel represents a queue between goroutines.

-**Key concept**: Unbuffered channels are blocking—they require both a sender and receiver to be ready simultaneously.
-In the following program, we are creating a channel called `c` which can hold any value of type `int`, then in the next line we are adding `78` to our channel and this is the line where our channel blocks.
+In the following program, we are creating a channel called `c` which can hold any value of type `int`, then in the next line we are adding `78` to our channel:

 ```go
 package main